yung4/boilermakeviii/README.md

 We learned a little bit of XAML and C#.
 We also became more familiar with Visual Studio and the tools Microsoft provides developers.

 ## What's next for Valorant Random Agent Picker Overlay
-We may add options for blacklisting certain agents or only picking a
+We may add options for blacklisting certain agents or only picking a certain type of agent.